ONLINE AND IN PERSON COUNSELING

 Inference Based CBT helps people understand that their OCD is a result of a reasoning process (there are good reasons they believe what they do) and of being absorbed in a story that is not based in reality (what they can perceive through their senses and common sense).

-OCD is based on obsessive doubts (such as what if I left the door unlocked…I could hurt a child…I never stop noticing my breathing…my hands have germs…etc.) and inferences, which mistake an imagined possibility for a real probability.
+OCD is based on obsessive doubts (such as what if I left the door unlocked…I could hurt a child…I never stop noticing my breathing…my hands have germs…etc.) which are inferences, mistaking an imagined possibility for a real probability.
 (It’s POSSIBLE I could hit someone and not know it, so I need to make sure I don’t do that.)

-I-CBT teaches you to trust yourself, use your senses, recognize when you are getting sucked into a story, and learn to get back to reality.
+I-CBT teaches you to trust yourself, use your senses, understand how obsessive doubts are created, recognize when you are getting sucked into a story, and learn to stay in reality.
 In essence, it allows you to regain the certainty you once had before the doubt crept in.
 To quote my colleague, Theresa Chiu, “Living with OCD is sort of like trusting our doubt and doubting our reality.
 I-CBT helps us trust our reality and doubt our doubt.”

 This approach is not like traditional CBT, which might lead us to disputing the content of the doubts (which could maintain the OCD).
 Rather, it is an approach that sheds light on the reasoning process and uncovers the way OCD has tricked you so you can stopped being tricked.

-Using the connections between our thoughts, feelings, behaviors, and situations- making changes in one that can influence the others to help you feel better.
+Using the connections between our thoughts, emotions, behaviors, and situations.
+We learn that making changes in one influences the others.
+In UP we focus more on relating to emotions.

 Feedback Informed Treatment (FIT)